Data Inspector

 Interface

-Signals area
+Signal area

-To analyse a signal after simulation, you must mark it as recordable before you run the model.
-To do this, click on the signal line and select the icon records |
+To analyze the signal after the simulation, you need to mark it as recordable before the model is launched.
+To do this, press the signal line and the button records |

 Data inspector allows you to work with user sessions to simplify data analysis.
-A session is a set of parameters in .ngdat
+A session is a set of parameters in the .ngdat

 format, which includes: